 Perhaps Stockton's greatest performance came in Game 6 of the 1997 Western Conference Finals against the Houston Rockets.
 Number 12 scored Utah's final points to tie the game at 100.
 With 2.8 seconds left on the clock, Stockton nailed a three-pointer to send the Jazz to the NBA Finals for the first time in franchise history.
 They met Michael Jordan, Scottie Pippen, and the Chicago Bulls in the NBA Finals.

 Despite a valiant effort, Stockton and the Jazz lost in six games.
 The next year, they had deja vu and lost in six to the Bulls again in the Finals.
 Utah reached the NBA playoffs in each of Stockton's 19 seasons.

-He’s the NBA’s all-time leader in career assists with 15,806.
-He holds the four-best single-season assist records, recording 1,164 as his best mark in 1990-91 ?
-Isiah Thomas is the next closest guy not named John Stockton with 1,123.
+He's the NBA's all-time leader in career assists with 15,806.
+He holds the four-best single-season assist records, recording 1,164 as his best mark in 1990-91 — Isiah Thomas is the next closest guy not named John Stockton with 1,123.
 While Stockton fed teammates, he took away from opponents.
-He’s the all-time leader in career steals with 3,265 and has a comfortable lead over the second-place leader, Jason Kidd, in both categories.
+He's the all-time leader in career steals with 3,265 and has a comfortable lead over the second and third-place leaders, Jason Kidd and Chris Paul, in both categories.